erebe/crawler/README.md

 # Personnal Crawler

-I use this programm to give me an REST api/website homepage for the various sites that I read Crawl every x min for the informations
+I use this programme to provide me with REST api/website homepage for the various sites that I read Crawl every x min for the informations

-Launching the program will create a webserver running on port 8086, I use it in synergy with nginx to provide an homepage from my server
+Launching the program will create a webserver running on port 8086, I use it in synergy with nginx to serve the homepage from my server

 ## What to expect:
 - track torrents (ShowRss)